project-melody/datetime/README.md

 Installation
 ------------

-The recommended way to install Melody Validation is [through composer](http://getcomposer.org).
+The recommended way to install Melody DateTime is [through composer](http://getcomposer.org).
 Just create a `composer.json` file and run the `php composer.phar install` command to install it:
 ```json